 Additionally, injury includes things like damage to credit from identity theft.
 Also, pain and suffering from accidents caused by driving while distracted.
 Injury wholly or in part caused the internet.

 Cyber crime prevention is protecting ourselves from crime on the internet.
-Cyber crime is any criminal act facilitated by the internet.
+Cyber crime is a type of harm facilitated by the internet.
 Given, usage is rising, so is cybercrime.

 Phishing, identity theft, and fraud, for example.
 Do not give out personal information and use antivirus software to protect yourself from phishing scams and identity theft.